jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 Link to Tableau Visualizations: [Visualization](https://public.tableau.com/profile/jeff.ponce#!/vizhome/2017Non-ProfitAnalysis/Non-ProfitAnalysis)
 ## Data Cleaning
-First we import our libaries, like Pandas, NumPy, and Seaborn, with some other parameters.
+First we import our libraries, like Pandas, NumPy, and Seaborn, with some other parameters.
 Next we import the data into Jupyter Notebooks and display the data to see what they provide.
 ```python
 # Import Libaries and Parameters for Seaborn.
 import pandas as pd